The Decision That Made Everyone Think He Was Crazy

 The Lessons That Matter

-Vassallo's journey isn't just a success story.
-It's a masterclass in thinking differently about risk, value, and success:
+Vassallo's journey offers a masterclass in thinking differently about risk, value, and success:

-1. Intrinsic motivation outlasts extrinsic rewards.
-Promotions and raises feel good for a week.
-The work you'd do even if no one was watching—writing code, creating products, charting your own path—that never gets old.
+Intrinsic motivation outlasts extrinsic rewards.
+Promotions feel good for a week.
+The work you'd do even if no one was watching never gets old.

-3. Freedom is worth more than money—to a point.
+Freedom is worth more than money, to a point.
 Vassallo isn't anti-money.
-He made smart financial decisions, saved aggressively, and took calculated risks.
+He saved aggressively and took calculated risks.
 But he understood that beyond a certain threshold, more money doesn't buy more happiness.
 More freedom does.

-4. Credibility compounds.
-His AWS book worked because he'd spent eight years at Amazon.
+Credibility compounds.
+His AWS book worked because of eight years at Amazon.
 His Twitter course worked because he'd built a real audience.
-His community worked because he'd proven the small bets model.
 Each bet built on the previous ones.

-5. The best time to diversify is before you need to.
-When Userbase wasn't gaining traction, Vassallo didn't panic or pivot completely.
-He added more bets to his portfolio.
-This gave him options and removed the desperation that kills most solo ventures.
+Diversify before you need to.
+When Userbase stalled, Vassallo didn't panic.
+He added more bets to his portfolio, giving him options and removing the desperation that kills most solo ventures.

-6. Community beats courses.
-Vassallo's most valuable asset wasn't his information products—it was the network of people helping each other implement what they had learned.
-The Small Bets community proved that ongoing connection trumps one-time content.
+Community beats courses.
+His most valuable asset wasn't information products.
+It was the network of people helping each other implement what they'd learned.

 ---